ghc/ghc/docs/users_guide/glasgow_exts.rst

       g :: (Ord a => a -> a) -> Int
-               -- MEANS the illegal type
+               -- MEANS
       g :: forall a.
 (Ord a => a -> a) -> Int
                -- NOT
       g :: (forall a.
 Ord a => a -> a) -> Int

-The latter produces an illegal type, which you might think is silly, but at least the rule is simple.
 If you want the latter type, you can write your ``forall``\s explicitly.
 Indeed, doing so is strongly advised for rank-2 types.